driaug/IoT-PowerPlatform-Lab/06_PowerPlatform.md

 - Open your flow in Power Automate and look at the run history, is it running with errors or not running at all?
 ![An example of a good run history](./resources/06_PowerAutomate_Run.png)

+## What have you learned so far
+- Creating rules in IoT Central
+- Creating Power Automate flows
+- Verifying the status and condition of Power Automate flows

 Continue to [Extra Challenges](./07_Challenges.md)